-As mentioned above, this time of year I buy fresh wax beans, cut them into 1-1.5" pieces and steam them to desired done-ness, or cook them in salted water for about 3 minutes.
+As mentioned above, especially during harvest season, I buy fresh wax beans at the market, cut them into 1-1.5" pieces and steam them to desired done-ness, or cook them in salted water for about 3 minutes.
 Combine all of the above.

 1/3 cup sugar

 3/4 tsp dry mustard